AvanishM-web/AvanishM-web/README.md

 # Hi there, I'm Avanish

 ## I'm a dedicated Student on a journey to learn and explore the fascinating world of code.
-Passionate about technology and problem-solving!!
+Passionate about sustainable technology!!

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.
 - 🥅 2024 Goals: Expanding my knowledge with a focus on mastering C.
 - ⚡ Fun fact: I enjoy capturing the beauty of the natural world through my lens. 📷🌳
 - 🎸 Bonus Fact: often found jamming to the beats of 80s pop music.